Gelatinous-games/mqjam2024/docs/README.md

 Each object base has 4 function references which you can overwrite in a dedicated creation function for your object.
 These functions are for initialization, destruction, frame logic & rendering.
 Make sure to destroy all resources.

-A little wrapper for sprites is found under sprite.c, with the CreateSprite function.
+A little wrapper for sprites is found under `sprite.c`, with the `CreateSprite` function.
 Make sure to destroy this sprite once your object is destroyed.
-This sprite object can be passed to the variants of RenderSprite to draw it at any position.
+This sprite object can be passed to the variants of `RenderSprite` to draw it at any position.
 This supports rotations.

 ### UNIX building

-* if you wanna use the terminal, open the `main` folder, then use:
+* if you wanna use the terminal, open the workspace folder, then use:

 ```bash
 cmake -DBUILD_SHARED_LIBS=ON -B build && cmake --build build && ./build/gamer
 ```

 * but if you get the cmake extensions for vscode
-  * then open `/main/main.code-workspace`
+  * then open `./main.code-workspace`
   * you can just use the little buttons in the bottom strip for setting up cmake
   * wrench and screwdriver then select a build
     * aurora uses the clang one